zachmay/inventorium/report.md

 the primary key, namely the value `b`, and yield that.

 ## Code Organization and Walkthrough

+In all, the project consists of about 1,800 lines of code.
+The API implementation itself consists of about 1,500 lines of Haskell code, plus another 100 for the Persistent schema definition file.
+The rest comprises various utility shell scripts along with configuration files for Docker and the Cabal, the Haskell build system.

 As we walk through the code, please refer to the project's GitHub repository: